mgark/lock-free-queues/README.md

 - full clang support
 - easy installation on target platforms
 - write more tests
+- [anycast queues] provide an option for multi consumers to exclusively consume items from the queue, which is more like a traditional queue.
 - implement slow consumer handling by allowing ring queue to grow dynamically - up to a limit.
 Also with this feature you'd get a pretty much unbounded queue as well and it would be very fast.
 - benchmark against other implementations, including Java's Disruptor
 - support for queues over shared memory